You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 Nourish

 Diet plays a huge role in either fighting or contributing to inflammation.
-If you want to reducing inflammation, focus your diet on anti-inflammatory foods, like:
+If you want to reduce inflammation, focus your diet on anti-inflammatory foods, like:

 • Foods rich in antioxidants: These include fresh vegetables, fruits, herbs and spices.
-Antioxidants work by reducing levels of free radicals, that are contributing to inflammation.
+Antioxidants work by reducing levels of free radicals that contribute to inflammation.
 Brightly colored foods have the highest amounts.

 • Eat balanced meals: An anti-inflammatory diet includes a healthy balance of protein, carbohydrates and fat at each meal.
 Eating a wide variety of vegetables, especially green leafy vegetables, will help make sure you meet your body’s needs for vitamins, minerals, fiber and water.
 Eat the rainbow!